Capitalize on today’s evolving market dynamics.

 >$440,000

-However, the new deduction amount only applies to those with MAGI up to a certain threshold.
-Above that threshold, the deduction amount phases out and eventually, the cap reverts to $10,000 for married couples filing jointly.
+This deduction amount only applies to those with MAGI up to a certain threshold.
+Above that threshold, the deduction amount is reduced by 30% for every dollar over the threshold, and eventually, the cap reverts to $10,000 for married couples filing jointly.

 The limit is based on your tax filing status and only applicable if you itemize your deductions.